Texas at the 100 Club

 To sum up, the concert was merely a short preview of what to expect from Texas’ upcoming live shows.
 While it, of course, featured their big hits, there was also space for the band’s new songs.
 Texas are good musicians, able to play many different genres such as blues, funk or pop rock and they always please the crowd.
 In addition, Spiteri’s voice can range from raucous to screams without problem.
 Hats off and welcome back to Texas!

-For further information on Texas and future events visit here.
+For further information and future events visit Texas’s website here.

 Watch the video for The Conversation here: